The Best Places to Buy Plants in Brisbane

 Fill your home and garden with gorgeous green babies.

-Whether you come home to a lush oasis of greenery or have killed so many plants the High Plant Council would jail you for life without parole, gardeners run the gamut of experience.
+Whether you come home to a lush oasis of greenery or have killed so many plants that the High Plant Council would jail you for life without parole, gardeners run the gamut of experience.
 And just like caring for plants, buying them is a skill in itself.
 As you master the art of keeping hardier plants alive (hello, devil's ivy), you may feel the challenging trumpet of an orchid or banana plant and sweep the city in a hunt for green babies to add to your growing family.

 Eschew Bunnings with a firm hand and head on down to these local boutique nurseries and markets for solid advice, rare finds and an abundance of crazy plant-lovin' folk.

 Nestled among a row of warehouses in West End, Mappins is the kind of place you might simply walk right past you didn't know it was there.
-The low-key nursery specialises in imposing cacti and lush indoor plants as well as all your potential aquarium needs.
+The low-key nursery specialises in imposing cacti and lush indoor plants, as well as all your potential aquarium needs.
 Inside you'll find fluffy maidenhair ferns, long and lush devil's ivy, rigid philodendrons and monstera, as well as all the other darlings of the indoor plant world.
 The staff are passionate, knowledgeable and will make sure you leave knowing just how to keep your new green babies thrivin'.
-Plus it's just over the way from the Davies Park Markets, and the perfect chaser to a Saturday morning spent eating lángos and petting other people's dogs.
+Plus it's just over the way from the West End Markets, and the perfect chaser to a Saturday morning spent eating lángos and petting other people's dogs.

 Oxley Nursery is more like the nurseries your parents dragged you to as a child — a huge, rambling, humid place that sells everything you could ever want.
 As well as a wide range of cacti, succulents, palms, and endless fiddle leaf figs, you'll also find carnivorous plants, blooming aloes, man-sized lobster claws (Heliconias), Teddy Bear magnolias, Casuarina glauca (a Cousin It-like plant), pencil pines and voodoo lilies — basically, if you can imagine it, they've probably got it in stock.
 The family-run business also dabbles in landscape and garden design, so when you visit you'll always find advice and garden gravel aplenty.